Pansies cross stitch with examples

 - Pansies embroidery scheme

 There is probably no one who does not love Pansies.
 These beautiful and unique flowers are pleasing to the eye with their bright purple flowers.
 In ancient times, they were ascribed properties that could enchant the senses of love.
 Just sprinkle pansies on your sleeper's eyes and he or she will fall in love with you forever.
-How do you make sure that these flowers never wilt and always grace your room?
+How do you make sure that these flowers never wilt and always grace a room?
 There is only one way - their technique of cross-stitch embroidery.
 That's what this article is about.

 Embroidering pansies in a cross field